menachemgerst/BikeShare/README.md

 	sinch the quey returned zero rows we can understand that stations ID's with letters or distinctandcan't be replaced with existing FLOAT ID's)

-	Query for altering station_id data type to all be the same (nvchar):
+	Query for altering start_station_id data type to all be the same (varchar):

 		ALTER TABLE trips202007 ALTER COLUMN start_station_id varchar(15)
 		ALTER TABLE trips202008 ALTER COLUMN start_station_id varchar(15)